 Install the edge tiles such as a bullnose along all visible edges of field tile.
 Apply with thinset dispensed from a grout bag.

 After the thinset has dried, grout the tile.
 Run grout across the face of the tile with the rubber grout float.
 Use the edge of the float.
 Pull the grout diagonally across the tile, filling all gaps.
-After the grout has dried, apply grout sealant.
+You need to seal grout in a shower after it has dried by applying grout sealant.

 Clean Grout Haze